ircv3/ircv3-specifications/extensions/message-tags.md

 ## Capabilities

 Tags are enabled via capability negotiation.
-Clients and servers that negotiate a capability that uses tags MUST support the full tag specification.
+Clients and servers that negotiate a capability that uses tags MUST support the full tag format above.

 The following capabilities implicitly depend on the tag format: